 Acrocorinh; the Acropolis of Ancient Corinth - credits: Pavel Kirichenko/Shutterstock.com

 In Plato’s work Protagoras, we discover the listing of seven names after the title, “The Seven Wise Men”.
-According to tradition, these men were considered to be wisest Greeks of all that shaped their generation and the others to come through their pioneer, advanced work.
+According to tradition, these men were considered to be the wisest Greeks of all, who shaped their generation through their pioneering thought process and advanced work.
 One of them was Periander of Corinth, who lived during the 6th century BCE.
-He was the son of the first tyrant of Corinth Cypselus and got immortalized through a series of actions that made him and the city of Corinth a formidable force.
-During his ruling, the city expanded and colonized faraway places, the first coins of the city were struck, and he even conceived and started a huge construction programme to create a canal to connect the Saronic to the Corinthian Gulf.
+He was the son of the first tyrant of Corinth, Cypselus, and got immortalized through a series of adventures that made him and the city of Corinth a formidable force.
+During his ruling, the city expanded and colonized faraway places, the first coins of the city were struck, and he even conceived and started a huge construction program to create a canal in order to connect the Saronic to the Corinthian Gulf.
 After he realized the sheer scale of the project and faced the limit of the existing technology, he changed his plan by creating the Diolkos, a strip of land with appropriate infrastructure to drag ships and other vessels from the eastern to the western coast.
 The unprecedented influx of money coming from tolls allowed him to invest in his city’s infrastructure, decorating it with lavish public buildings and temples and spend even more as a patron of literature and philosophy.

 Statue of Aphrodite, the ancient Greek god of beauty - credits: markara/shutterstock.com

 At the top of the imposing hill of Acrocorinth, there used to be a temple dedicated to the goddess of love, Aphrodite.
-The temple was located right next to the mythical spring that according to legend Asopus gave as a gift to Sisyphus.
+The temple was located right next to the mythical spring that according to legend, Asopus gave as a gift to Sisyphus.
 This temple was renowned in the ancient world and was described by Strabo when he visited Corinth in 2 BCE.
-According to him, the temple already had over 1000 slaves-courtesans both male and female, who have dedicated their lives in the service of the goddess.
-It was known back then, that getting the services from such a courtesan was quite costly and thus a saying which is mentioned by Strabo was: “The voyage to Corinth is not for every man”.
+According to him, the temple had already over 1000 slaves-courtesans, both male and female, who had dedicated their lives in the service of the goddess.
+It was known back then, that getting the services from such a courtesan was quite costly and thus a saying, which is mentioned by Strabo, stated that: “The voyage to Corinth is not for every man”.
 Stories of rich captains losing their living and ships for spending one night with a temple-courtesan were numerous and known to every corner of the Greek world.
 One really famous prostitute of the 4th century BCE was named Lais and charged high amounts for her services.
-According to some sources, she asked from Demosthenes 10.000 drachmas just for a night with her, an unthinkable sum of money considering the fact that an average day pay was 1 drachma.
-She was so beautiful that even the famous painter Apellis hired her to pose for him for some of his works.
+According to some sources, she asked from Demosthenes 10.000 drachmas just for a night with her, an unthinkable sum of money considering the fact that an average day's pay was 1 drachma.
+She was so beautiful that even the famous painter Apellis hired her to pose for him for some of his paintings.

 Corinth hosted the Panhellenic Isthmian Games